-Number of Customers Surveyed: Approximately 1,200 for the Annual Segmentation Study and 400 per month for the Tracking Survey.
+Number of Customers Surveyed:

+Approximately 1,200 for the Annual Segmentation Study and 400 per month for the Tracking Survey.

-Margin of Error: The margin of error is $\pm 2.8$ percent for a sample of 1,200 and $\pm 4.9$ percent for a sample of 400, both at the 95 percent confidence level.
+Margin of Error: The margin of error is ± 2.8 percent for a sample of 1,200 and ± 4.9 percent for a sample of 400, both at the 95 percent confidence level.

-Customer Groups Excluded: Persons not having telephones in their homes.
+Customer Groups Excluded: Persons without telephones in their homes.

 Justification for Exclusion: Telephones are the most efficient way of conducting a large sample size survey.
-As of 2000, approximately 97 percent of Texas homes had telephones, so only a small percentage of Texans are excluded from the surveys.
+As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded from the surveys.